Iowa Security Deposit Returns and Deductions

 • Unpaid funds or fees outlined in the lease (e.g. utilities, late fees)

-Most states, such as Iowa, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Iowa, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If the cost of the damages exceeds the amount of the security deposit, landlords are entitled to seek additional damages from the former tenant.

-What is Considered Normal Wear & Tear vs Damage in Iowa?
+What is Considered Normal Wear and Tear in Iowa?

 • Gently worn carpets